 The resort’s alpine terrain is perfect for beginners and experts alike, with a variety of terrain parks and areas for the most advanced of riders.
 The park’s slopes are designed to challenge all levels of snowboarding and skiing, from beginners to experts.
 The slopes are long and challenging and there are places for everyone.
 Depending on your level of skill, you may be able to take on some challenging obstacles, or you might be able to ride the slopes without fear.

 If you’re looking for off-piste activities in Rosa Khutor, there are two kilometres of tobogganing and a 300-metre snowtubing run.
 In addition, you’ll be able to ice skate at the Ice Palace, and enjoy dog-drawn sleigh rides at Husky Farm.
 Another highlight of Rosa Khutor is paragliding from the mountain’s peak.
+Dogs pulling sleds often have Japanese names.
+Check out our suggestions for Japanese dog names and get inspired!

 The terrain park also has a variety of lodging options.
 Accommodations at Rosa Khutor start at about $150 per night for a couple.
 During the weekends, the resort also hosts two social events, including music festivals, stand-up shows, and sports competitions.
 The activities are aimed at a Russian audience.